Daihatsu Zebra: Second generation (S90/S91/S92; 1995)

 The second-generation Daihatsu Zebra van, known as the Zebra Espass was based on the eighth-generation Hijet and introduced in April 1995.
 The pickup truck version retained the D130 Jumbo badge, available from January 1996.
 It was also produced and sold in Malaysia as the Perodua Rusa from 1996.
 It has a completely rounded, aerodynamic styling.
 When it was first introduced, it was powered by the same engine as the seventh generation Hijet-based Zebra, the 1.3-liter 16-valve HC-C engine with carburetor.
-In December 1996, the Espass Supervan was launched with the 1.6-liter 16-valve HD-C engine (later used on the Terios-based Taruna), standard air conditioners, audio system with tape and racing wheels.
+In December 1996, the Espass Supervan was launched with the 1.6-liter 16-valve HD-C engine (later used on the Taruna), standard air conditioners, audio system with tape and racing wheels.

 In 2000, the Zebra Espass badge for the van version and the D130 Jumbo badge for the pickup truck version were replaced by the new Zebra badge and the van version was offered in five trim levels: Blind Van, ZT (with swing-out center side doors, swing-out rear door and face-to-face rear seats instead of sliding doors, lift-up tailgate and front-facing rear seat), ZL, ZX and ZSX.
 It is referred to as the Neo Zebra.
 The Blind Van, ZT and ZL retained the previous 1.3-liter engine with carburetor from the previous model.
 While the ZX and ZSX which replaced the Espass Supervan retained the 1.6-liter engine with carburetor, from 2001, the 1.6-liter 16-valve HD-E engine with electronic fuel injection (EFI) was also available as an option.
 Both the 1.6-liter engines with carburetor and EFI were later replaced in January 2002 by the 1.5-liter 16-valve HE-E engine with EFI (also used on the Taruna) due to changes in excise tax structure.
 Since then, the ZT van was discontinued.
 In 2003, the van received the same red and white taillights with ornaments and rear license plate holder as used on the Perodua Rusa, and added two new van variants: ZL9 and ZL Xtra.
 The ZL9 van variant featured swing-out rear door and face-to-face rear seats instead of lift-up tailgate and front-facing rear seat while retained the sliding doors.